mayouni/stzlib/libraries/stzlib/doc/narrations/stz-functions-alterforms-namedparams-narration.md

 ## Introduction

-Softanza is designed with a promise: your code should flow as naturally as your thoughts, balancing ease of writing with clarity for readers.
+I designed Softanza to let my code flow as naturally as my thoughts, balancing ease of writing with clarity of reading.
 This dual commitment shapes two guiding principles:

 1. **Writability**: Code that is effortless to craft.
 2. **Readability**: Code that explains itself and is instantly clear, even months later.